 discovery learning/enquiry-based teaching approaches and scientific enquiry.

 Substantive and disciplinary knowledge

 Fortunately, ‘substantive’ and ‘disciplinary’ knowledge appear to map fairly directly to the language used in the National Curriculum.
 It seems safe to assume that, when Ofsted refers to ‘substantive’ knowledge, they mean the ‘knowledge’ statements in the National Curriculum and, when they refer to ‘disciplinary’ knowledge, they mean the ‘working scientifically’ statements.

 Conceptual and procedural knowledge

-If the above definitions of ‘conceptual’ and ‘procedural’ knowledge are applied to the content of the National Curriculum, what emerges, in terms of where the content is likely to belong under these terms, is illustrated in the table below.
+If the above definitions of ‘conceptual’ and ‘procedural’ knowledge are applied to the content of the National Curriculum (with the caveat about scientific enquiry mentioned above), what emerges, in terms of where the content is likely to belong under these terms, is illustrated in the table below.

 Enquiry-based teaching approaches/discovery learning and scientific enquiry

 The other two terms used in the Ofsted review that it is helpful to clarify the meaning of, in a primary context, are ‘enquiry-based teaching approaches/discovery learning’, as distinct from ‘scientific enquiry’.
 For simplicity’s sake, we are going to use the term ‘discovery learning’ rather than ‘enquiry-based teaching approaches/discovery learning’, but the review uses both terms.